-Public review of the Draft IFR/EA will commence in December 2019 with the release of the draft report.
-All comments submitted during the public review period will be responded to in the Final IFR/EA and FONSI.
+Public review of the Draft IFR/EA commenced in December 2019 with the release of the draft report.
+All comments submitted during the public review period are responded to in the Final IFR/EA and FONSI.

 Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the U.S. Army Corps of Engineers determined that the recommended plan will have no effect on federally listed species or their designated critical habitat.
-Coordination with the U.S. Fish and Wildlife Service is on-going.
+Coordination with the U.S. Fish and Wildlife Service has concluded.

-Pursuant to section 106 of the National Historic Preservation Act of 1966, as amended, the U.S. Army Corps of Engineers determined that historic properties would not be adversely affected by the recommended plan.
-Coordination with the State Historic Preservation Officer and Tribal Historical Preservation Officers is on-going.
+Pursuant to section 106 of the National Historic Preservation Act of 1966, as amended, the U.S. Army Corps of Engineers determined that no effect to historic properties would occur as a result of the recommended plan.
+Coordination with the State Historic Preservation Officer and Tribal Historical Preservation Officers is complete.